England Football Online

 76th match, W 48 - D 18 - L 10 - F 162 - A 74.

 captaincy notes: Later FA yearbooks credit Bobby Moore with captaining England, but the yearbooks from the time and other sources give the captaincy to Charlton.
 Admiration for Moore led to an outburst of historical revisionism which gave him the additional captaincy he needed to have one more than Billy Wright's ninety.
-Charlton was not merely an honourary or ceremonial captain the night of his hundredth cap.
+Charlton was not merely an honorary or ceremonial captain on the night of his hundredth cap.

 England Lineup